-Health Requirements Health Services
+Health Requirements Health Services Effective: 11/22/2023

-The school does not provide health services on campus other than making available immunizations at scheduled times.
+The school does not provide health services on campus.

-Immunizations: Clinical/externship sites require various vaccinations prior to participation in a clinical/externship rotation.
-Concorde offers these immunizations during on-campus health clinics at no cost.
+• Immunizations: Clinical/externship sites may require various vaccinations prior to participation in a clinical/externship rotation.
+Program Directors maintain a list of vaccination requirements, which can be provided upon request.
 The immunization requirements are based on general requirements for working in a healthcare setting and may change without notice.
-If students are unavailable during scheduled immunization times, it is the students' responsibility to ensure compliance with immunization requirements at their own cost.
-If a student declines any of these immunizations, Concorde cannot guarantee placement at a clinical/externship site.
+It is the students' responsibility to ensure compliance with immunization requirements at their own cost.
+Students who qualify for exclusion must request an exemption; there is no assurance a clinical site will accept the exemption.
+Furthermore, if a student does not obtain required immunizations or is unable to provide documentation of past immunizations to meet clinical requirements,

+Concorde cannot guarantee placement at a clinical/externship site.
 In these cases, the student may be required to complete additional health facility-specific documentation, including waivers.
 Under no conditions can Concorde guarantee employment.

-Health Insurance Coverage: The externship/ clinical sites do not provide health insurance coverage for students.
+- Health Insurance Coverage: The externship/ clinical sites do not provide health insurance coverage for students.
 All students are covered by accident and liability insurance policies while in school, on externship or on a clinical rotation.
 This policy does not automatically pay for all medical expenses due to school-related accidents.
 It is designed to work together with the insurance the student may already have.
 A student is required to meet with the Program Director regarding the processing of a claim.
 None of the programs provide health insurance as part of the tuition fee.
-Health insurance is the sole responsibility of the student.

-Health Conditions: It is the responsibility of the student to inform the appropriate instructor(s) of any physical or mental condition that could interfere with the safety of the student and/or patient while at the externship/clinical site.
+Health insurance is the sole responsibility of the student. - Health Conditions: It is the responsibility of the student to inform the appropriate instructor(s) of any physical or mental condition that could interfere with the safety of the student and/or patient while at the externship/clinical site.